Organic Strategies for Grasshopper Control

 grasshoppers, combined with organic insecticides to make them more effective and floated as an oil on top of

-- Insecticidal potassium soap sprays work best on small grasshoppers.
+- Eco-Neem spray works best on small grasshoppers.

 - Make up a garlic or chilli spray as a repellent.